Wiki · Concept · Last reviewed June 16, 2026

 How It Works

-A useful monitoring plan names the system, version, owner, intended use, deployment context, risk thresholds, evidence sources, response times, escalation path, and retirement criteria.
+A useful monitoring plan names the system, version, owner, intended use, deployment context, risk thresholds, evidence sources, response times, escalation path, privacy limits, retention rules, and retirement criteria.
 Evidence can include performance metrics, error samples, bias and fairness tests, user complaints, appeal outcomes, override logs, security events, drift measures, vendor notices, red-team results, incident reports, and changes to datasets, prompts, tools, model weights, retrieval indexes, or user populations.

 Monitoring is not just dashboards.
 It requires authority.
-Someone must be able to slow a rollout, retrain, change instructions, remove a feature, notify affected users, report an incident, suspend a vendor, preserve forensic records, or decommission a system.
+Someone must be able to slow a rollout, retrain, change instructions, remove a feature, notify affected users, report an incident, suspend a vendor, preserve forensic records, revoke tool permissions, or decommission a system.
 A monitoring program without those powers is only observation.

 Current Context

 As of June 16, 2026, the clearest legal example is Article 72 of the EU AI Act.
 The AI Act Service Desk text states that providers of high-risk AI systems must establish and document a post-market monitoring system proportionate to the technology and risks.
-The system must actively and systematically collect, document, and analyse relevant performance data throughout the system's lifetime, and the post-market monitoring plan must be part of the technical documentation.
+The system must actively and systematically collect, document, and analyse relevant data on performance throughout the system's lifetime, including data from deployers or other sources where relevant, so that the provider can evaluate continuing compliance.
+The post-market monitoring plan is part of the technical documentation.

 Article 73 connects monitoring to serious incident reporting.
-Providers of high-risk AI systems placed on the Union market must report serious incidents to market surveillance authorities.
-The rule sets maximum reporting windows after awareness or a causal link is established, including 15 days for ordinary serious incidents, two days for widespread infringements or specified serious incidents, and 10 days where a death is involved.
+Providers of high-risk AI systems placed on the Union market must report serious incidents to market surveillance authorities in the Member State where the incident occurred.
+The rule sets outer reporting windows after awareness or a causal link is established: generally no later than 15 days, no later than two days for widespread infringements or specified serious incidents, and no later than 10 days where a death is involved.
+Initial incomplete reports may be followed by complete reports when that is necessary for timely reporting.

-The schedule is still moving.
-European Commission pages updated in 2026 say that, following political agreement on the AI Omnibus, rules for systems used in certain high-risk Annex III areas such as biometrics, critical infrastructure, education, employment, migration, asylum, and border control apply from 2 December 2027, while rules for product-integrated systems such as robotics and industrial machinery apply from 2 August 2028.
-The Commission's standardisation page says support tools, including standards, may allow earlier application by Commission decision.
+The implementation schedule is still moving.
+European Commission pages updated in 2026 say that, following political agreement on the AI Omnibus, rules for systems used in certain high-risk Annex III areas such as biometrics, critical infrastructure, education, employment, migration, asylum, and border control apply from 2 December 2027, while rules for product-integrated systems such as lifts, toys, robotics, and industrial machinery apply from 2 August 2028.
+The Commission's standardisation page says support tools, including standards, may allow earlier application by Commission decision, and the Digital Package FAQ says the simplification proposal would remove the prescription of a harmonised post-market monitoring plan.
+Monitoring programs therefore need to track the final legal text, official guidance, and standards status rather than relying on a stale template.

 Governance and Safety